How to watch Riverdale season 5 summer premiere online and without cable

 How to watch Riverdale season 5 summer premiere anywhere, with a VPN

-Just because The CW isn't available everywhere doesn't mean you need to miss Riverdale season 5 summer premiere.
+Just because The CW isn't available everywhere doesn't mean you need to miss Riverdale season 5 summer premiere when it airs this evening.
 Watching along with the rest of the internet can be pretty easy.
 With the right VPN (virtual private network), you can stream the show from wherever you go.

 We've evaluated many options, and the best VPN is ExpressVPN.
 It meets the VPN needs of the vast majority of users, offering outstanding compatibility with most devices and impressive connection speeds.
 It's also affordable at $12.95 per month.
 (Signing up for longer periods of six months or a year reduces the cost even more.)